How UK Salary is Calculated: Tax, National Insurance, Pension, and Net Pay

 Pension contributions

-Under auto-enrolment, employees must contribute a minimum of 5% of qualifying earnings to a workplace pension, with a total minimum contribution of 8% including employer contributions.
-Qualifying earnings for 2025/26 are anything between £6,240 and £50,270.
+Under auto-enrolment, employees contribute at least 5% of qualifying earnings to a workplace pension (8% total including the employer's share).
+Qualifying earnings for 2025/26 are between £6,240 and £50,270.

 Student loan repayments

-HMRC collects student loan repayments through PAYE each month.
-The yearly threshold is divided by twelve and rounded down to the nearest whole pound for monthly thresholds.
-Repayments are 9% of earnings above the threshold for undergraduate plans, or 6% for postgraduate loans.
+Student loan repayments are collected through PAYE each month.
+The annual threshold is divided by 12 and rounded down to the nearest pound.
+You repay 9% of earnings above that threshold for undergraduate plans, or 6% for postgraduate loans.

 What's not included in a standard calculation

-- Tax relief in respect of professional subscriptions or flat-rate expenses.
+• Tax relief for professional subscriptions or flat-rate expenses.

 Data Sources